 1. The University Board on Retention, Tenure and Promotion (UBRTP) shall examine the evaluations and recommendations of the department and college/school levels for WPAFs in which any level has made a recommendation to deny promotion or there is the absence of a recommendation, and shall make a thorough evaluation of the documentation for each such faculty member.
 The Board shall make independent recommendations directly to the President.
 These recommendations shall be based solely on information and documentation in the WPAF.

 2. UBRTP is a Subcommittee of the Personnel Committee of the Academic Senate.
 It shall consist of nine (9) full-time tenured members with the rank of Professor or equivalent who do not occupy a position of department chair or above, elected from the faculty.
-The election shall follow the procedures for the election of Senators in the Bylaws of the Academic Senate, including the requirement that the nominee meets the eligibility requirements for UBRTP and agrees that s/he will serve if elected.
+The election shall follow the procedures for the election of Senators in the Bylaws of the Academic Senate, including the requirement that the nominee meets the eligibility requirements for UBRTP and agrees that they will serve if elected.
 UBRTP members may not serve simultaneously on the Personnel Committee of the Academic Senate or a department or college/school level peer review committee that makes recommendations on retention, tenure or promotion.
 No more than one (1) UBRTP member may be from any one (1) college/school.
 Solely for the purpose of constituting membership on UBRTP, Unit 3 Librarians and Counselors shall together constitute a single college/school.
 UBRTP members shall serve three-year overlapping terms.

 3. All deliberations of the Board shall be conducted in executive session.
 All meetings of the Board may be conducted if a simple majority of the Board’s members is present.
 The Board's recommendations shall be approved by a simple majority of the membership of the Board.
 Voting by proxy and/or absentee ballot is prohibited.
 Only those committee members who are present and voting when the recommendations are made may sign the recommendation form.

-4. The faculty member under review shall have the right to make an appearance before the University Board on Retention, Tenure and Promotion to present his/her case prior to the Board’s formulation of its recommendation.
+4. The faculty member under review shall have the right to make an appearance before the University Board on Retention, Tenure and Promotion to present their case prior to the Board’s formulation of its recommendation.
 The Board must allow presentations of at least thirty (30) minutes.
 Discussions must be limited to information and documentation in the WPAF.

 5. UBRTP may request clarifications of either recommendations or evidence in the WPAF.
 All requests for clarification shall be in writing.